isomerpages/moe-oasispri/_others/School Life/Sexuality Education.md

   </tr>
   <tr>
     <td class="tg-7rn4">Did You Know?<br>(60 min)<br></td>
-    <td class="tg-vd2a">This lesson focuese on helping students know what pronography is and how it can affect themselves and others.
-Students will learn about the dangers of being exposted to sexually explicit materials and reject the viewing and/or reading of pornographic materials.
+    <td class="tg-vd2a">This lesson focuses on helping students know what pornography is and how it can affect themselves and others.
+Students will learn about the dangers of being exposed to sexually explicit materials and reject the viewing and/or reading of pornographic materials.
 They will learn to evaluate their own responses when they encounter pornography by applying the strategy '**Stop-Think-Do**'.<br><br>
-			entify the stresses caused by physical and emotional changes during puberty<br>describe healthy ways to manage the stresses caused by physical and emotional changes during puberty<br>describe the emotions caused by physical changes during puberty<br>recognise that one’s identity does not change even when one’s body is experiencing change due to puberty</td>
+This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.</td>
 		<td class="tg-7rn4">Term 2<br>Week 4<br></td>
   </tr>
   <tr>